-WEEK 1 WEEK 2 WEEK 3 Week 4 Articulation & Speech Fluency Extra tip: If you can, record yourself during these activities.
-Listen to yourself afterwards and see if you hear any mistakes with your sounds or with your speech-fluency Find 5-10 items in your house with your targeted speech sounds.
-Practice saying these words while focusing these sounds OR describe the objects (e.g. color, shape, size, function) while focusing on your targeted speech sounds Try to use the words/objects you chose from week 1 in a sentence OR tell a short story using your 5-10 words/objects from week 1 while focusing on your targeted speech sounds.
-Remember to take a deep breath before starting each sentence if you are working on speech- fluency Pick a paragraph from a continuous learning activity from the district, a magazine, or an article on the internet/social media.
+WEEK 5 WEEK 6 Week 7 Week 8 ARTICULATION & SPEECH FLUENCY Pick 5-10 words that are related to your favorite activities in the Summer.
+Practice saying these words while focusing on your targeted speech sounds OR describe the objects (color, shape, size, function) while focusing on your targeted speech sounds.
+Try to use the words/objects you chose from week 5 in a sentence OR tell a short story using your 5-10 words/objects from week 5 while focusing on your targeted speech sounds.
+Remember to take a deep breath before starting each sentence if you are working on speech- fluency.
+Pick a paragraph from continuous learning activity from the district, a magazine, or an article on the internet/social media.
 Try to read it aloud while focusing on your targeted speech sounds.
 Remember to use a slow rate of speech and take breaths and pauses as needed.
-You can choose to highlight the sounds that you are focusing on if this helps you!
-Have a conversation with someone in your household.
-Discuss your favorite things to do at home while focusing on using a slow rate of speech and overarticulating your targeted speech sounds.
+You can choose to highlight the sounds that you are focusing on if this helps you Have a conversation with someone in your household.
+Discuss your favorite things to do in the summer while focusing on using a slow rate of speech and over-articulating your targeted speech sounds.
 It helps to take breaths after each sentence and pause in conversation, especially when you find yourself talking too fast, making sound errors, or getting stuck on your words.